iuni-cadre/cadre-wiki/RODAN.md

 Data API accepts and validates authentication token.

 Interface connects to authentication API to validate token and consume DataAPI status endpoint

+First draft of 3rd version WoS/MAG Schema - Something ready to show RDC for feedback.

 ## 4